miohtama/opsec/source/team/index.rst

 * Proxy and CDN services, etc.

-Two-factor authentication provides additional layer of security against cases where the passwords of the team members get compromised.
+Two-factor authentication provides an additional layer of security against cases in which passwords of team members get compromised.
 It also gives protection against social engineering and password reset attacks which the attacker may try against the infrastructure service accounts.